dbaniya/dbaniya.github.io/_pages/publications.md

 nav: true
 nav_order: 2
 ---
-The acronyms found on this page such as MSIISE, BEI, and BCT stand for M.Sc. in Informatics and Intelligent Systems Engineering, Bachelor in Electronics, Communication and Information Engineering, and Bachelor in Computer Engineering respectively.
+The acronyms found on this page such as MSIISE, BEI, and BCT stand for M.Sc. in Informatics and Intelligent Systems Engineering, Bachelor in Electronics, Communication and Information Engineering, and Bachelor in Computer Engineering, respectively.
 For each research work, the information provided include published articles (if available), slides, and videos (if available).

 <!-- _pages/publications.md -->
 <div class="publications">